dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Client integrations

-Client integrations define configuration schema, wire up client libraries to dependency injection (DI), and add health checks, resiliency, and telemetry where applicable.
+Client integrations wire up client libraries to dependency injection (DI), define configuration schema, and add health checks, resiliency, and telemetry where applicable.
 These packages configure existing client libraries to connect to hosting integrations.
-They extend the <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection> interface allowing client-consuming projects, such as your web app or API, to use the connected resource.
+They extend the <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> interface allowing client-consuming projects, such as your web app or API, to use the connected resource.
 The official [client integration NuGet packages](https://www.nuget.org/packages?q=owner%3A+aspire+tags%3A+aspire+client+integration&includeComputedFrameworks=true&prerel=true&sortby=relevance) are tagged with `aspire`, `integration`, and `client`.

 For more information on creating a custom client integration, see [Create custom .NET Aspire client integrations](../extensibility/custom-client-integration.md).